soryy708/tca-col-roleman/README.md

 * The bot reacts to commands issued to it.
 You can issue it commands through DM, or by writing the command in any channel the bot is in.
 * For a full list of available commands, use the `!help` command.

-## Files

-The bot creates, reads, and writes to files on the file system in order to work.
-Make sure it is able to do so.

-* `secrets.txt`: An encrypted file storing credentials, like those used to authenticate with the bot or with TeamSpeak.
-* `secrets_iv.txt`: An "initialization vector" for the encryption of `secrets.txt`.
-Deleting this will corrupt `secrets.txt` and make its content irrecoverable.
-* `config.json`: Stores non-sensitive configuration information.

 ---

 # Contributing